 The main things to consider are drainage, sun and protection from wind.
 A minimum of three to four hours of sun is needed for fast, healthy growth.
 Herbs and fast growing vegetables require a pot about 20cm deep, whilst larger vegetables such as tomatoes do better in a pot 30cm deep.
-A dwarf fruit or citrus tree needs a pot at least 50cm deep and should be repotted every two years.
+A dwarf fruit or citrus tree needs a pot at least 50cm deep and should be repotted every two to four years.

 Your space is limited and a great way to save room is to use tiered plant stands or step ladders.
 Place taller plants at the back, so all pots receive plenty of sun.
 If water run-off is an issue, place saucers under raised pots or use containers with a water reservoir, such as a ‘self-watering’ pot.
 Don’t forget the beauty of hanging baskets, with fresh herbs, strawberries and colourful scented geraniums cascading down.